steve-allam/resource-name-permissions/README.md

 # Node.js Resource Name Permission

-This Node.js library facilitates formatting permissions for users, groups or any other security principal in the following way:
+This Node.js library facilitates formatting permissions for users, groups or any other security principal in the following format:

 ```
 <identifier>:<privileges>